OECD Network of Experts on AI (ONE AI)

 Tools & accountability

-Trustworthy AI systems are inclusive and benefit people and planet; respect human rights and are unbiased/fair; transparent and explainable; robust, secure and safe; and accountable.
+An AI system that is trustworthy is inclusive and benefits people and planet; respects human rights and is unbiased/fair; transparent and explainable; robust, secure and safe; and accountable.

-The OECD.AI expert group on implementing Trustworthy AI (ONE TAI) aims to highlight how tools and approaches may vary across different operational contexts.
+The OECD.AI expert group on implementing Trustworthy AI aims to highlight how tools and approaches may vary across different operational contexts.

 The expert group’s mission is to identify practical guidance and standard procedural approaches for policies that lead to trustworthy AI.
 These tools will serve AI actors and decision-makers in implementing effective, efficient and fair AI-related policies.

-The expert group is developing a short and practical framework that provides concrete examples of tools to help implement each of the five values-based AI Principles.
+The expert group developed a practical framework that provides concrete examples of tools to help implement each of the five values-based AI Principles.
+Based on the framework, the expert group is developing a catalogue of tools that help actors to ensure their AI systems are trustworthy.

-The OECD Framework for Implementing Trustworthy AI systems serve as a reference for AI actors in their implementation efforts and includes:
+The OECD Framework for Implementing Trustworthy AI Systems serves as a reference for AI actors in their implementation efforts and includes:

 - process-related approaches such as codes of conduct, guidelines or change management processes, governance frameworks, risk management frameworks, documentation processes for data or algorithms, and sector-specific codes of conduct;